matiasinsaurralde/rust-v8worker2/README.md

 ## Supported platforms

 My development box runs OS X, the CI environment runs Linux.
-These two platforms should me ok.
+These two platforms should be ok.

 ## License